Can You Breast Feed With Implants?

 Factors That Can Affect Breastfeeding With Breast Implants

-In respect to breastfeeding, an incision around the areola may cut or damage the breast ducts, which will then impact their ability to create and transfer milk.
+With respect to breastfeeding, an incision around the areola may cut or damage the breast ducts, which will then impact their ability to create and transfer milk.
 We can avoid this risk by instead making an incision under the fold of the breast, which largely avoids these ducts and may be more appealing to patients who have not yet had children.

 Concerns

+With or without implants, sometimes the ducts that produce milk can become infected with breastfeeding.
+It is rare, but possible, that such an infection could also infect the implants.
 This is one of a variety of reasons why I prefer to insert breast implants under the muscle.
 Doing so adds a layer of protection separating the implant from the ducts in case an infection happens.

 Does Breastfeeding Affect The Look Of Implants?